Gaussian processes: inference#

 This seem to work well.
 Let’s take a look at some noisy data.

-# Define the true pattern
+# the true pattern

 def f(x):